tori0359/docker-pmis-app/README.md

 - `APACHE_SSL`
 - `APACHE_SSL_CERT_PATH`

-Run the application with the following command and see the magic:
+### Run the application with the following commands and see the magic:

+    $ docker-compose pull
     $ docker-compose up -d

+`docker-compose pull` will download the latest images of the services before running them.

-Stop the application with the following command:
+### Stop the application with the following command:

     $ docker-compose down

-Observe the application's log with:
+### Observe the application's log with:

     $ docker-compose logs -f --tail 100

 The application will be available at port `80` or `443`.

+---

 ## Development Environment